 Can you Have Your Cake and Eat it Too?: The Deductibility of Future Benefits From SEF 44 Claims

-This paper was drawn from materials presented at the Personal Injury and Insurance Update seminar held in May 2012.
+This paper was drawn from materials presented at the Personal Injury and Insurance Update program held in May 2012.